Relations Between Adjacency and Modularity Graph Partitioning: Conclusion

 \section{Conclusion}

-In this paper the exact linear relation between the leading eigenvector of the unnormalized modularity matrix and the eigenvectors of the adjacency matrix is developed.
-It is proven that the leading eigenvector of the modularity matrix can be written as a linear combination of the eigenvectors of the adjacency matrix, and the coefficients in the linear combination are determined.
-Then a method to approximate the leading eigenvector of the modularity matrix is given, and the relative error of the approximation is derived.
-It is also proven that when the largest eigenvalue of the modularity matrix is nonzero, the normalized modularity clustering method will give the same clustering results as obtained by using the eigenvector corresponding to the smallest eigenvalue of the normalized adjacency matrix.
-A new metric, the clustering synchronizing rate, is defined to compare different clustering methods.
-Some applications and experiments are given to illustrate and corroborate the points that are made in the theoretical development.
+In this article, the exact linear relationship between the leading eigenvector of the unnormalized modularity matrix and the eigenvectors of the adjacency matrix is established.
+This paper demonstrates that the leading eigenvector of a modularity matrix can be written as a linear combination of the eigenvectors of an adjacency matrix, and the coefficients in the linear combination are deduced.
+An approximation method for the leading eigenvector of the modularity matrix is then given, along with a calculated relative error.
+Additionally, when the largest eigenvalue of the modularity matrix is nonzero, the normalized modularity clustering method will give the same results as using the eigenvector corresponding to the smallest eigenvalue of the normalized adjacency matrix.
+Experimental results indicate that using normalized adjacency clustering can be as twice efficient as normalized modularity clustering.